-Diet Doctor Questions and Answers
+Diet Doctor Q&A

 A diet doctor is a physician who specializes in physical health, nutrition and weight loss.
 Diet doctors can create a personalized plan specific to an individual’s unique needs to maximize weight loss and success.
 A diet doctor can be an internist, a nutritionist, a bariatric specialist or an emergency medicine physician.